1960s Opal Glass Table Lamp

 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970’s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980’s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.

 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.

-All the electric parts were made by VLM Components in the 1970s.
+All the electric parts were made by VLM Components in the 1970’s.
 VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The firm is part of the Relco Group, founded in 1967.
-Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM Components and Segno.
-VLM Components became famous for the switches they produce which were designed by Achille Castiglioni in 1968.
+They are the owners of the brands Relco, Leuci, Relco Lighting, VLM Components and Segno.
+VLM Components became famous for the switches they produce after a design by Achille Castiglioni in 1968.